dutchLuck/checktime/README.md

 I do not know of an equivalent of clockdiff that is native to Microsoft Windows based machines.
 A ping program for Windows that can send ICMP timestamp requests and receive timestamp replies is hrPing from cFos Software GmbH.
 There maybe other Windows software out there that is more specific to determining the time difference between machines, but I am not aware of any.
+There are also no Apple specific programs using ICMP timestamp, that I am aware of.

 checktime.py appears to work on the following systems; -
 ```